-This guide explores some of the tips and tricks in marketing the Resell Interface with Social Media Influencers
+This guide explores some of the tips and tricks in marketing the Resale App with Social Media Influencers

 Influencer marketing is when a business collaborates with an influential person to help promote a product or service.
 This type of marketing can be particularly useful for businesses in the world of retail, fashion, or beauty.